pgm-2425-itexploration/syllabus/tutorials/cms/drupal-figma-mcp.md

 - `button2_text`
 - `button2_url`

-**Voor elk van deze maak je een veld aan.**
+**For each of these, you create a field.**

-**Voorbeeld:**
+**Example:**
-1. Klik **Add field** → kies **Text (plain)** → noem dit "Title"
+1. Click **Add field** → choose **Text (plain)** → name this "Title"
-2. Voeg een ander veld toe: **Text (plain)** → noem dit "Subtitle"
+2. Add another field: **Text (plain)** → name this "Subtitle"
-3. Voeg een veld toe: **Image** → noem dit "Background image"
+3. Add a field: **Image** → name this "Background image"
-4. Voeg twee velden toe: **Text (plain)** voor `button1_text` en `button2_text`
+4. Add two fields: **Text (plain)** for `button1_text` and `button2_text`
-5. Voeg twee velden toe: **Link** voor `button1_url` en `button2_url`
+5. Add two fields: **Link** for `button1_url` and `button2_url`

-Na elk veld klik je op **Save and continue** en stel je indien nodig de maximumlengte in.
+After each field, click **Save and continue** and set the maximum length if necessary.

-::: tip Waarom dit belangrijk is
+::: tip Why this is important
-Door velden toe te voegen, maak je een brug tussen redactie en component.
+By adding fields, you create a bridge between editing and component.

-- **De editor** ziet gewoon velden om tekst en afbeeldingen in te vullen
+- **The editor** sees just fields to fill in text and images
-- **De developer** (jij) weet dat die velden automatisch naar het juiste Twig-property gaan
+- **The developer** (you) knows that those fields automatically go to the right Twig property

-Dit betekent: geen copy-paste meer van content naar code.
-Alles loopt via de CMS-interface.
+This means: no more copy-paste from content to code.
+Everything runs through the CMS interface.
 :::

-## Stap 12.3: Content toevoegen en testen
+## Step 12.3: Adding content and testing

-1. Ga naar de bovenbalk en klik op **Content → Add content → Hero**
+1. Go to the top bar and click **Content → Add content → Hero**
-2. Je krijgt nu een formulier met alle velden die je net gemaakt hebt.
-Vul bijvoorbeeld dit in:
+2. You now get a form with all the fields you just created.
+Fill in for example:
-   - **Title**: "Welkom bij mijn site"
+   - **Title**: "Welcome to my site"
-   - **Subtitle**: "AI en design werken hier samen"
+   - **Subtitle**: "AI and design work together here"
-   - **Background image**: upload een afbeelding van Unsplash
+   - **Background image**: upload an image from Unsplash
    - **Button1_text**: "Get Started"
    - **Button1_url**: `/start`
    - **Button2_text**: "Learn More"
    - **Button2_url**: `/docs`
-3. Klik op **Save**
+3. Click **Save**

-Je hebt nu een stuk content dat alle data bevat voor jouw Hero-component.
-Maar hoe koppel je dat nu aan je YAML/Twig/CSS-bestanden?
-Dat doen we met de Layout Builder.
+You now have a piece of content that contains all the data for your Hero component.
+But how do you link that to your YAML/Twig/CSS files?
+We do that with the Layout Builder.

-### Layout Builder – de visuele lijm
+### Layout Builder – the visual glue

-De Layout Builder is een van de krachtigste features van Drupal.
-Het laat je toe om pagina's visueel op te bouwen met secties, kolommen en blokken — vergelijkbaar met tools zoals Elementor (WordPress) of Webflow.
+The Layout Builder is one of the most powerful features of Drupal.
+It allows you to visually build pages with sections, columns, and blocks — similar to tools like Elementor (WordPress) or Webflow.

-Maar het verschil is: **Layout Builder werkt diep geïntegreerd met Drupal's entity- en field-systeem.
-Daardoor kan je UI Patterns-componenten koppelen aan Content Types.**
+But the difference is: **Layout Builder works deeply integrated with Drupal's entity and field system.
+This allows you to link UI Patterns components to Content Types.**

-## Stap 12.4: Layout Builder activeren voor Hero
+## Step 12.4: Activating Layout Builder for Hero

-1. Ga naar **Structure → Content types → Hero**
+1. Go to **Structure → Content types → Hero**
-2. Klik op **Manage display**
+2. Click **Manage display**
-3. Onderaan zie je een sectie **Layout options**.
-Zet een vinkje bij **Use Layout Builder**
+3. At the bottom you see a **Layout options** section.
+Check **Use Layout Builder**
-4. Klik **Save**
+4. Click **Save**

-Nu is Layout Builder ingeschakeld voor het Hero Content Type.
+Now Layout Builder is enabled for the Hero Content Type.

-## Stap 12.5: Layout aanpassen
+## Step 12.5: Adjusting layout

-1. Klik in dezelfde pagina op **Manage layout**
+1. Click **Manage layout** on the same page
-2. Je komt nu in de Layout Builder-interface:
+2. You now come to the Layout Builder interface:
-   - Je ziet één of meerdere standaardsecties
+   - You see one or more default sections
-   - Binnen die secties zie je de velden die je zonet gemaakt hebt (title, subtitle, buttons, image)
+   - Within those sections you see the fields you just created (title, subtitle, buttons, image)

-**Maar dat is nog niet hoe wij het willen: wij willen die velden koppelen aan ons Hero-component dat Copilot gemaakt heeft.**
+**But that's not how we want it: we want to link those fields to our Hero component that Copilot created.**

-## Stap 12.6: Velden koppelen aan UI Patterns
+## Step 12.6: Linking fields to UI Patterns

-1. Klik rechtsboven op **Add section**.
-Kies bijvoorbeeld een **1 column layout**
+1. Click **Add section** in the top right.
+Choose for example a **1 column layout**
-2. Geef de sectie een naam: "Hero"
+2. Give the section a name: "Hero"
-3. Klik op **Add block** in die sectie
+3. Click **Add block** in that section
-4. Scroll helemaal naar beneden in de lijst van blokken.
-Daar zie je een sectie **UI Patterns**
+4. Scroll all the way down in the list of blocks.
+There you see a **UI Patterns** section
-5. Kies je **Hero-component**
+5. Choose your **Hero component**

-Nu opent een configuratievenster voor je component.
-Je ziet daar alle props die Copilot in je YAML heeft gezet (`title`, `subtitle`, `image_url`, `button1_text`, `button1_url`, `button2_text`, `button2_url`).
+Now a configuration window opens for your component.
+You see all the props that Copilot put in your YAML (`title`, `subtitle`, `image_url`, `button1_text`, `button1_url`, `button2_text`, `button2_url`).

-### De magische stap: Source koppelen
+### The magical step: Linking Source

-Voor elke prop kies je een **source**.
-Dat betekent: welk Drupal-veld moet hieraan gekoppeld worden?
+For each prop, you choose a **source**.
+This means: which Drupal field should be linked to this?

-**Voorbeeld:**
+**Example:**
 - `title` → Source: `[entity]` → Field: **Title** → `[field item]` → **Text value**
 - `subtitle` → Source: `[entity]` → Field: **Subtitle** → `[field item]` → **Text value**
 - `image_url` → Source: `[entity]` → Field: **Background image** → `[field item]` → **File URL**